Sergej Khackimullin - Fotolia

 Researchers at East-Ee Security demonstrated a proof-of-concept bypass of Google's reCAPTCHA V2 verification system...

 that uses different image, audio or text prompts to verify that a person, as opposed to a bot, is attempting to log in.
 Their exploit technique, called ReBreakCaptcha, makes use of web-based Google tools to break through Google's system.
 What are the flaws in Google's API that make this attack possible?
-What is the threat of bots being able to bypass this measure?
+What is the threat of bots being able to bypass the Google CAPTCHA?

 A CAPTCHA, or a Completely Automated Public Turing Test to Tell Computers and Humans Apart, is used to protect forms on websites from being abused by bots and other nonhuman interactions, the idea being that it poses a test that humans can pass, but that an automated computer program can't.